mattkrick/meatier/README.md

 [![Join the chat at https://gitter.im/mattkrick/meatier](https://badges.gitter.im/mattkrick/meatier.svg)](https://gitter.im/mattkrick/meatier?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 Meteor is awesome!
-But after 3 years, it's starting to show it's age.
+But after 3 years, it's starting to show its age.
 This project is designed to showcase the exact same functionality as Meteor, *but without the monolithic structure.*
 It trades a little simplicity for a lot of flexibility.